denisidoro/reseau/README.md

 ### Accessing state from other nodes

-It's up to you how you expose state downstream.
+It's up to you how to expose state downstream.

 You can either pass a getter lambda function to child controllers or define public functions or even prevent it whatsoever, for encapsulation reasons.
 One native, quick way to do this is to make your root controller extend `HolderController` and use an extension function that returns the state observable for a given controller by its name.

 If we name our controllers accordingly and do the necessary modifications, our log controller could be as follows:

 ```kotlin
 class LogController(...) : ViewController<...>(...) {